5 Common False Reasons for why People don't Believe in a God

 Much like for the reverse argument, the question "how do you know there is no God?" often hears the reply "everybody knows that he doesn't exist."
 Family & friends don't believe in him, the scientific community doesn't believe in him, even Bill Gates doesn't believe in him!
 So why don't we just go along and agree?
 Because we are not sheeple!

 Doing what everyone else does might be a quite good way of streamlining the decision processes in our day to day lives.
 It might be a safe assumption that the scientific community knows better than you on certain topics, and some of us just don't have time to sit and think about difficult existential topics such as this.

 But that is not to say that you can firmly assert that you are correct about anything.
 Argument from authority is a very commonly acknowledged fallacy in argument, and is so because it does not actually provide any reasoning concerning a given question - it merely points to someone else's belief.

 It is much like being asked what your favourite football (soccer - for those on the other side of the pond) team is, it might be easier (and safer!) to just say what all of your friends think or the most popular one in your area, but that doesn't mean that yours is the best one.

 The day that we all decide to listen to exactly what our authorities say without thinking about it ourselves is the day that either 1.
 Our society is perfect or 2.
 We have all been broken.
-Free thought, I believe, is essential to our survival as a species.
-7 billion people actively thinking about issues will much faster reveal the correct one than a select few of elected "elites".
+Free thought, naturally, has been and continues to be essential to our survival as a species.
+7 billion people actively thinking about issues will much faster reveal the best solution than a select few elected "elites".

 2. If I did, I would have to do more

 A lot of people simply say that believing in a God means that they have to go and follow lots of rules and live in a particular way.
 "But I don't want to go to church every sunday, it's boring" or "but I like my foreskin" are phrases that I've personally heard in response to "why don't you believe in a God?"